camh/CHGridView/README.markdown

 CHGridView is modeled after UITableView.
 You initialize CHGridView, set a delegate and data source, then give it tiles.
 It's designed to be as easy to use as UITableView.

+**CHGridView is not production-level software yet.
+Don't use it in shipping software.**

 ###Description of classes:

 - CHGridView: UIScrollView subclass that handles loading and display of tiles and section titles.